oo13/translatable_phrase_generator/manual.md

 - Some parse errors.

 Note:
-- "text_or_compiled" doesn't need to have the assignment for 'main'.
 - output_error() and output_compile_error() is called if when some errors are detected.
 - The production rules for the existing nonterminals is overwritten if "text_or_compiled" has the assignment for the same nonterminal.
 - compile() is called if "text_or_compiled" is a string.